apache/dubbo-website/docs/en-us/user/quick-start.md

 ```

 The demo uses multicast as the registry since it is simple and does not require to extra installation.
-If you prefer a registiry like zookeeper, please check out examples [here](https://github.com/dubbo/dubbo-samples).
+If you prefer a registry like zookeeper, please check out examples [here](https://github.com/dubbo/dubbo-samples).

 ### Configure the logging system